A DIFFERENT APPROACH TO HEALTH PROFESSIONS EDUCATION

-The Uniformed Services University of the Health Sciences (USU) is the nation’s federal health professions academy — akin to the undergraduate programs of the U.S. military academies at West Point, Annapolis and Colorado Springs.
-And like the academies, students are not charged tuition; they repay the nation for their education through service.
-In many respects, USU’s curricula and educational experiences are similar to those of civilian academic health centers, with one important difference: its emphasis on military health care, leadership, readiness and public health set USU apart.
+Uniformed Services University of the Health Sciences (USU) is the nation’s federal health professions academy — akin to the undergraduate programs of the U.S. military academies at West Point, Annapolis and Colorado Springs.
+Like the academies, students are not charged tuition; they repay the nation for their education through service.
+In many respects, our curricula and educational experiences are similar to those of civilian academic health centers, with one important difference: our emphasis on military health care, leadership, readiness and public health sets USU apart.

 Most of our graduates pursue their professional practice within the federal health system that provides extraordinary access to a range of experience and practice around the globe.
 This practice is shaped by the USU education that prepares them to be leaders, working across professions in teams to focus on disease prevention and health promotion.

 Our mission is to support the readiness of America’s Warfighter and the health and well-being of the military community by educating and developing uniformed health professionals, scientists and leaders; by conducting cutting-edge, military-relevant research, and by providing operational support to units around the world.

 We were chartered by an act of Congress on September 21, 1972 as the nation’s only federal health sciences university.
 Our comprehensive, forward-thinking curriculum melds the study of basic science, innovative research, leadership training, and clinical practice in both traditional and challenging environments to ensure students leave USU ready to tackle even the toughest medical and public health challenges both at home and abroad.
 This signature blend of education and training distinguishes USU as a leader among institutions of learning.

 The university story really begins decades earlier than our founding.